-If you need to keep the engine running in order to carry out any procedure, please ensure that you do so in an open or very well ventilated area.
-Never let the engine run in an enclosed area.
-If you do work in an enclosed area, make sure to use a smoke-extraction system.
+If you need to keep the engine running while working on the vehicle, please ensure that you do so in an open or very well ventilated area.
+Never run the engine in an enclosed area.
+If you do work in an enclosed area, make sure to use a fume extraction system.